Alexvianet/Test-Task-for-DevOps/README.md

 3 log forwarder (Logstash) pipelines can be reconfigured to use also S3 like external log storage, esey to scale (https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html)

 4 logging store server (ES)

+5 Extra: kibana to take a look for a logs